d0tTino/tino-storm/frontend/demo_light/README.md

 </p>

 ## Setup
-1. Make sure you have installed `knowledge-storm` or set up the source code correctly.
+1. Make sure you have installed `tino-storm` or set up the source code correctly.
 2. Install additional packages required by the user interface:
     ```bash
     pip install -r requirements.txt